-Regular meetings may be held as frequently and at such place and at such times as may be determined by the Board of Directors.
+Regular meetings of the membership may be held as frequently and at such place and at such times as may be determined by the Board of Directors.

 Section 3.
 Special Meetings

-Special meetings of the membership may be called by the President, by the Board of Directors, or upon the written application of five (5) or more Active Members.
-The notice of any such special meeting shall state the time, place and purpose of the meeting.
+Special meetings of the membership may be called by the President, by the Board, or upon the written application of five (5) or more Active Members.
+The notice of any such special meeting shall state the time, place, and purpose of the meeting.

 Section 4.
 Notice

-At least fourteen (14) days written notice of each Annual, Regular or Special Meeting shall be given by the clerk or the Corporation=s professional management firm or a qualified individual (such as an Executive Director) to each member of the Corporation by mailing same to each member by first class mail, postage prepaid.
+Written notice of each Annual, Regular or Special Meeting shall be given by the clerk or the Association’s professional management firm or a qualified individual (such as an Executive Director) to each member of the Association by mailing same to each member by electronic communication, first class mail, postage prepaid or the manner required by the applicable notice provision for nonprofit corporations in the General Laws of the State of Massachusetts.

 Section 5.
 Quorum

-Ten percent (10%) or not less than fifteen (15) Active Members in good standing, including proxies there from, shall constitute a quorum at all regular, annual and special meetings of the Corporation.
-All actions by the Corporation shall be taken by majority vote of the Active Members present or voting by mail represented by proxy unless otherwise specified herein or by law.
+Ten percent (10%) or not less than fifteen (15) Active Members in good standing, including proxies there from, shall constitute a quorum at all regular, annual, and special meetings of the

+Association.
+All actions by the Association shall be taken by majority vote of the Active Members present or voting by mail represented by proxy unless otherwise specified herein or by law.

 Section 6.
 Voting

-Each Active Member in good standing shall be entitled to one vote in respect to all the affairs or the Corporation.
-Each such member shall designate an owner or employee(s) who shall be its personal representative to vote and act for such member, including the holding of office in the Corporation.
-The designated owner or employee shall lose his rights upon termination of his ownership or employment with the Active Member.
-A majority vote of designated representatives of Active Members present or represented by written proxy at a meeting where a quorum is present shall govern.
-No Allied, Associate, Affiliate, Honorary or Life Member shall be entitled to vote in the affairs of the Corporation.
+Each Active Member in good standing shall be entitled to one vote in respect to all the affairs or the Association.
+Each such member shall designate an owner or employee(s) (“Designated Representative”) who shall be its personal representative to vote and act for such member, including the holding of office in the Association.
+The Designated Representatives shall lose their rights upon termination of their ownership or employment with the Active Member.
+No Allied, Associate, Affiliate, Honorary or Life Member shall be entitled to vote in the affairs of the Association.

 Section 7.
 Proxy Vote

-A designated representative, as that term is defined in Section 6 of this Article VII, who is unable to be present at any duly called meeting of the corporation may be represented by a written proxy form provided by the Board of Directors, executed by the designated representative and filed in writing with the Clerk of the Corporation.
-Such proxy shall provide sufficient authorization either to allow the clerk of the Corporation to vote on behalf of the designated representative in the manner described within the proxy or to appoint any other owner or employee of any Active member to act on behalf of the designated representative; and such proxy shall be counted in ascertaining a quorum for the transaction of business.
+An Active Member, whose Designated Representative is unable to be present at any duly called meeting of the Association, may be represented by a written proxy form provided by the Board of Directors, executed by the Active Member, and filed in writing with the Clerk of the Association.
+Such proxy shall provide sufficient authorization either to allow the clerk of the Association to vote on behalf of the designated representative in the manner described within the proxy or to appoint any other owner or employee of any Active member to act on behalf of the designated representative; and such proxy shall be counted in ascertaining a quorum for the transaction of business.

-ARTICLE VIII - OFFICERS AND BOARD OF DIRECTORS
+ARTICLE VI - OFFICERS AND BOARD OF DIRECTORS